tcharding/tobin.cc/content/blog/fenwick.md

 }
 ```

-In conclusion, then Fenwick tree is a very nifty data structure.
-Hats off to
-Paul Fenwick for his incite.
+All code available on [Github](https://github.com/tcharding/types/tree/master/trees/fenwick/).

+## Conclusion

 Fenwick trees are used, according to Wikipedia, in
 [arithmetic coding](https://en.wikipedia.org/wiki/Arithmetic_coding).
 They also
 find use in counting integer inversion in an array.

+In conclusion, the Fenwick tree is a nifty little data structure.
+Hats off to its
+creator.

 ---
 #### Notes:

 [1] Fenwick trees are not limited to integers and addition.
 Any binary operation may
 be used.
 Any data type which implements the binary operation may be stored in the tree.